spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

 ```
 ***

-## Deleting regions
+## Removing regions
-If you need to remove one or more regions, instead of using the default `deploy.base.template.yml` template, you need to init a custom one with specific regions.
+To remove one or more regions, instead of using the default `deploy.base.template.yml` template, you need to init a custom one with specific regions.
 ***

 ## Disabling services